 This is perhaps the most commonly presenting complaint and there are many causes ranging from acute dysfunction (due to inappropriate heavy lifting) to chronic low back ache as a result of poor sitting posture at work and at home.

-What is not so well known is that low back ache can arise from internal
+What is not so well known is that low back ache can arise from

-problems such as urine infections, constipation, prostatitis (enlarged prostate)
+internal problems such as urine infections, constipation,

-and gynaecological problems such as ovarian cysts or endometriosis.
+ovarian cysts or endometriosis.

 Back to top.